-I’m a millennial mama: and that means that a lot of my what-to-buy-for-a-newborn research wasn’t done the old-fashioned way by poring over pages in well-loved books, but instead on Google, blogs, and different online parenting forums.
-I found varying results for each category I was researching, and in a way it left me more frenzied than before.
-It was sensory overload, and at 10 weeks pregnant I was already feeling left in the dust.
+I’m a millennial mama, and that means that a lot of my what-to-buy-for-a-newborn research wasn’t done the old-fashioned way by poring over pages in well-loved books but instead on Google, blogs, and different online parenting forums.
+I found varying results for each category I researched, leaving me more frenzied than before.
+It was sensory overload, and at 10 weeks pregnant, I was already feeling left in the dust.

 We were looking for the best of everything for this little one: hypoallergenic laundry detergent, the best bottles, the cutest clothes.
-I was knee-deep in research when I discovered a forum talking about scented products for babies, which naturally made my new-mama heart race to ensure I was making the best choice for this little one.
-Many people were hesitant about the safety of scented products for babies, and thankfully all research concluded that Dreft is safe!
-In the spirit of giving everything I was looking at the benefit of the doubt, I found out that my grandmother and mother’s urgings about baby detergent were true: for over 80 years, Dreft detergent has been engineered exclusively for babies to take care of their delicate clothes and fabrics, and is the #1 dermatologist recommended AND #1 pediatrician recommended baby detergent.
+I was knee-deep in research when I discovered a forum discussing scented products for babies, which naturally made my new-mama heart race to ensure I was making the best choice for this little one.
+Many people were hesitant about the safety of scented products for babies, and thankfully, all research concluded that Dreft is safe!
+In the spirit of giving everything, I looked at the benefit of the doubt.
+I discovered that my grandmother and mother’s urgings about baby detergent were true.
+For over 80 years, Dreft detergent has been engineered exclusively for babies to take care of their delicate clothes and fabrics.
+It is the #1 dermatologist-recommended AND #1 pediatrician-recommended baby detergent.
 You could pretty much color me convinced at this point.

-All of our precious new baby’s clothes that we’d purchased were immediately washed in Dreft, folded up neatly, and ready to be used when the time came.
+Our precious new baby’s clothes we’d purchased were immediately washed in Dreft, folded up neatly, and ready to be used when the time came.
 I sat back with my small bump and admired my good choices and hard work.

 This time, though, I was able to use their newest detergent, Dreft Purtouch, which comes in a recycled bottle and is made using renewable wind power.
 It’s 65% plant-based and free of dyes, chlorine, and phosphates!
 This made the choice as clear as day—and as clean as our future little one’s clothes, too (because this stuff works, y’all!).

-Pinks, lavenders, whites and mint all went into the same load: and as the laundry tumbled, my mind did too.
-I once more dried and folded the tiniest clothes and packed my hospital bag, though I was filled with worry once more that these same clothes would never be worn.
+Pinks, lavenders, whites, and mint all went into the same load.
+And as the laundry tumbled, my mind did, too.
+I once more dried, folded the tiniest clothes, and packed my hospital bag, though I was once more worried that these same clothes would never be worn.

 The day after my big to-do with the laundry, I went into labor.
-It was an intense few days that resulted in a caesarean section.
-However, I didn’t care: our girl was earthside, and she was perfect.
-The nurses handed her to me for us to connect skin-to-skin, and after some time she donned her very first outfit: the one I’d so lovingly washed in Dreft baby detergent just days prior.
+It was an intense few days that resulted in a cesarean section.
+However, I didn’t care; our girl was earthside and perfect.
+The nurses handed her to me for us to connect skin-to-skin, and after some time, she donned her very first outfit: the one I’d so lovingly washed in Dreft baby detergent just days prior.

 The funny thing is that I don’t recall her having a smell as distinct as that second meeting when she was clothed: I nearly drank in her deliciously new baby smell, an addicting mixture of milk and pure love.
 I was hooked—and I still get those warm and fuzzy feelings each time I do a load of laundry with Dreft and her much bigger girl clothes now.
-I’ve talked to so many parents that say the same thing, especially those who get a whiff of that sweet scent now that their little isn’t quite so little anymore.
-A recent Dreft survey actually discovered that 8 out of 10 parents say using the detergent makes them feel more bonded to baby, which—between the hormones and the sleep deprivation—is something a lot of new moms might struggle with.
+I’ve talked to many parents who say the same thing, especially those who get a whiff of that sweet scent now that their little one isn’t quite so little anymore.
+A recent Dreft survey discovered that 8 out of 10 parents say using the detergent makes them feel more bonded to their baby, which—between the hormones and the sleep deprivation—is something many new moms might struggle with.

-The idea behind the iconic scent is one that continues to cement bonds wash after wash.
-With the gentle ingredients and pediatrician and dermatologist-approved formula.
+The idea behind the iconic scent continues to cement bonds wash after wash, with the gentle ingredients and pediatrician and dermatologist-approved formula.
 It’s one of the easiest choices this new mama made in those early days.
-As a matter of fact, it continues to be the easy choice: I’m still grabbing this detergent for our little one nearing her first birthday.
+It continues to be the easy choice: I’m still grabbing this detergent for our little one nearing her first birthday.

 Though still a small and snuggly baby, our daughter is nearing toddlerhood and is very much on the go.
-However, in those quiet moments where she lets me, I breathe it in and remember a time when I wasn’t sure I’d ever be so lucky as to do mountains of laundry.
+However, in those quiet moments when she lets me, I breathe it in and remember when I wasn’t sure I’d ever be so lucky as to do mountains of laundry.